kaustubhsunilrane/chemical_process_calculations/README.md

 1 assignment per week: Selected problems that may or may not be from the textbook.
 These will be emailed to the students every week.

 NOTE: The problem statements and solutions are not posted on this webpage to comply with the copyrights (if any) of the authors of the textbooks.
+Please email at kaustubh [[dot]] rane21 [[at]] gmail [[dot]] com with any queries regarding the content.

+Copyright 2016 Kaustubh Rane

+Licensed under